Satoqz/command.ts/docs/README.md

 Commands.store // all commands as objects, stored in an array

-Commands.groups // all command group names, stores in an array
+Commands.groups // all command group names, stored in an array
 ```

 This is extremely helpful to create a dynamic help command.